vasilich-tregub/JXS_codec_pipeline/README.md

 So we have the model of encoder followed by the model of encoder in this project.
 The data from encoder to decoder are passed through memory here, rather than via stream.

-This project lays the foundation for examining the rate control mechanism in the ISO 21122 (5) reference software packet.
+This project may later be extended for examining the rate control mechanism in the ISO 21122 (5) reference software packet.

 <!-- The project SvtJxs\_breakdown is based off another implementation of the ISO 21122 (ed.3) standard, this of Intel Corporation.
 The point of this excursion is to show that both implementations are consistent with one another.
 Also, I believe that